Jump To

 11.8 Other Recruiting Events

-OCPD will notify students about job fairs and off-campus interview programs through the requried Introduction to 2L Summer Job Search program (see 11.3.2), through announcements in the OCPD electronic newsletter, on Symplicity, and via email.
+In addition to OCI, the Law School promotes a variety of other recruitment events, including job fairs and off-campus interview programs.
+OCPD will notify students about job fairs and off-campus interview programs through required programming, announcements in the OCPD email newsletter, and on 12twenty's announcement page.
 Be sure to pay attention to these announcements, as the registration deadlines for these events often occur many months in advance and are strictly enforced.

 11.9 Judicial Clerkships

-If you are interested in pursuing a post-graduate judicial clerkship, you are encouraged to meet with Elizabeth IReland in OCPD and to attend the informational sessions during your first and second years that focus on the clerkship process.
+If you are interested in pursuing a post-graduate judicial clerkship, you are encouraged to meet with Elizabeth Ireland in OCPD and to attend the informational sessions during your first and second years that focus on the clerkship process.
 OCPD also maintains a judicial clerkship listserv and you are encouraged to contact Elizabeth Ireland at eireland2@wisc.edu to receive informational emails if you are interested in a judicial clerkship.

 11.10 Public Interest and Government Opportunities